ADD CONDITION

 Storage and Handling

-To ensure your safety and the proper use of this product, store it at room temperature and away from excessive heat or open flames, as it is flammable.
-Always keep it out of reach of children to prevent accidental exposure.
-Once you open the product, be sure to discard it after use to maintain safety and effectiveness.
+To ensure the safety and effectiveness of your product, store it at room temperature, away from excessive heat or open flames.
+It's important to keep the product out of reach of children to prevent any accidental exposure.
+Once you open the product, remember to discard it after use to maintain safety and hygiene.
+Following these guidelines will help you handle the product properly and ensure its safe use.

 Additional Information